frdedynamics/robotics-lab-documentation/source/texts/ros_communication.rst

   * `Actions <https://wiki.ros.org/actionlib>`_: are similar as services but are used if the triggered event needs more time and the possebility for recieving updates on the process or being able to cancel the process is wanted.
 An example could be when sending a navigation command.
   * `Parameters <https://wiki.ros.org/Parameter%20Server>`_: are not actually a communication pattern but rather is a storage space for variables.
 It is not designed for high-performance and therefore mostly used for static variables like configuration parameters.

+The following videos will show how to work with these differnt communication patterns in python.

 Topics
 ==============
 Video of how to do a simple publisher + subscriber combo